 As SILC is a sample survey it is subject to sampling error.
-The table below shows estimated standard errors and confidence intervals for some of the key estimates for SILC in respect of SILC 2023 results.
-The 95% confidence intervals indicate the range within which we can be 95% confident of the true value of the estimate.
+Precision estimates are calculated using Jackknife replication for key variables.
+The table below shows estimated standard errors and confidence intervals for some of the key estimates for SILC in respect of SILC 2022 results.
+The 95% confidence intervals indicate the range within which we can be 95% confident the true value of the estimate.
 In addition to known sampling errors, any survey will be subject to other non-sampling errors (for example measurement errors arising from questions not capturing the desired information accurately).
 Non-sampling error is far more difficult to measure than sampling error and no formal estimate of non-sampling error is available in SILC.

-The availability of administrative data from Revenue and the DSP has greatly improved the reliability of SILC data.
+The availability of administrative data from the Revenue and the DSP has greatly improved the reliability of SILC data.
 Measurement errors in the overall income levels of individual respondents have greatly reduced and the reliability of the overall social welfare income for each individual on the dataset has also greatly improved.
-Anomalies may still arise in these data sources.
-However, these are identified and resolved using SILC DCU's comprehensive micro-editing system.
+Anomalies may still arise in these data sources, however these are identified and resolved using SILC DCU's comprehensive micro-editing system.